Mariners vs. Giants Player Props Betting Odds

-Julio Rodriguez is one of the players with prop bets on the table when the San Francisco Giants and the Seattle Mariners meet at Oracle Park on Monday (at 9:45 PM ET).
+LaMonte Wade Jr and Julio Rodriguez are among the players with prop bets available when the San Francisco Giants and the Seattle Mariners meet at Oracle Park on Tuesday (first pitch at 4:35 PM ET).

 Bet on this matchup or its props with BetMGM!